Davey Tree Expert Company: Environmental science

 In 2012, the company published its first corporate social responsibility report.
 The company has been involved in many projects to help care for the environment with initiatives such as i-Tree, software created by Davey and the USDA Forest Service used to quantify the benefit of trees, as well as helping the National Park Service care for the trees at the Flight 93 National Memorial.
 It also assists and helps clean up from natural disasters, such as Hurricane Rita and Hurricane Katrina.
 Hurricane Katrina created widespread tree damage prompting the International Society of Arboriculture, Davey Tree, and Urban Forest Strike Teams to deploy certified arborists into at least nine communities along the Mississippi/Louisiana Gulf Coast.
 Throughout September and October 2017, thousands of federal, state, and private agencies were deployed to areas that were impacted by hurricanes Harvey, Irma, Maria, and Nate.
 These first responders are there to help the people in the storm's path.
-However, Davey is part of another group of responders that go into storm-ravaged towns to aid the trees.
+However, Davey is part of another group of responders who go into storm-ravaged towns to aid the trees.

+Davey employees aided in record numbers in response to Hurricane Helene, which made landfall near Perry, Florida, on September 26, 2024, with sustained winds of 140 mph.
+The storm made its way up through Georgia and the Carolinas.
+Just shy of two weeks later, Hurricane Milton hit near Siesta Key, Florida, with 120 mph winds.
+Upwards of 1,600 Eastern Utility, 315 Davey Resource Group, 215 Residential/Commercial services, 172 Davey Tree Surgery Company, 15 Davey Tree Expert Co. of Canada, Limited, a dozen Commercial Landscape Services, as well as motor carrier and safety support staff employees, responded to Helene and Milton's cleanup efforts – a total of more than 2,300 Davey employees in all.